Areck A Ucuzian MD PhD

 Summary

-- Dr. Areck Ucuzian is a vascular surgeon in Baltimore, MD and is affiliated with University of Maryland Medical Center.
+- Dr. Areck Ucuzian is a vascular surgeon in Baltimore, MD.
 He received his medical degree from Tufts University School of Medicine and has been in practice 13 years.
 He is experienced in aortic diseases, tissue engineering, carotid artery disease, aneurysm, and limb salvage.
+Currently, he is medical director at Optum, helping deliver value-based care to patients.

 Education & Training